-There’s debate about this software and whether its quality can be compared to the one offered by professional mastering engineers.
+There’s debate about these software and whether their quality can be compared to the one offered by professional mastering engineers.

 Over the years, I’ve used two of the most popular automated mastering services: LANDR and Cloudblounce.
 The good thing about these services is that they’re inexpensive compared to a mastering engineer’s fee.
 They’re also extremely fast (it takes them a couple of minutes to master a song.)

 The downside is that the quality is nowhere near the work of a professional engineer.

 There’s no doubt the AIs behind these services do a fantastic job.
 They enhance the lower frequencies and make the song louder.
 Yet they lack the human taste that allows choosing which parts require more dynamism than compression.

 Overall, these services can be helpful when you want to publish a track online or release an album for free.
 However, I’d always go for a mastering engineer if I choose to release an album professionally.

 As you can see, mastering is not magic.
 It’s a skill you can develop and improve over time by mastering songs made by you and others.

 The steps necessary to enhance the audio of a track are basically the same regardless of the genre you’re exploring.
 This article can become your step-by-step guide on how to master a song.
 Overall, mastering makes your songs sound professional in any format or platform.